- Research & Expeditions

 Will I get paid for my activities?
 Is there a stipend or travel/housing subsidiary?

-No. Generally, internships at the Austrian Space Forum are unpaid and we do not provide stipends for coming to or staying in Austria.
+No. Generally, internships or student placements at the Austrian Space Forum are unpaid and we do not provide stipends for coming to or staying in Austria.
+This applies also to BSc, MSc and PhD placements.
 However, project related expenses are covered by the OeWF.

 What about insurance and legal requirements?